jlangch/venice/doc/readme/embedding.md

 ## Precompilation Performance Benchmark

+The benchmark did run on a 2017 MacBook Pro with Java 11 server VM.

+**Results:**

 | Embed Type                       | Elapsed |   Per Call |
 | :---                             |    ---: |       ---: |
 | No precompilation                | 32.57 s | 3430.00 us |